githublemming/haskins.io/Cloudtrail-Viewer/index.md

 ![Home Screen](/assets/cloudtrail/ScreenShot.png)

 The application will load files from your local harddisk, or if you provide AWS Access keys directly from an S3 bucket.

+Questions / Bugs / etc for this should be done via the Issue section on the GitHub page.